gbysea/olon-one-tv/wordpress-theme/README.md

 Ensure proper RLS policies and anon/public keys are configured.

+Environment variables (Option A - canonical)

+Set these environment variables in your hosting environment or in your build system (no spaces):

+- VITE_BoltDatabase_URL
+- VITE_BoltDatabase_ANON_KEY

 Features

 - 6 Quantum Categories: TOP, UP, CHARM, STRANGE, DOWN, BOTTOM